 1–2 hour drive

-A must-visit destination for all families, Colonial Williamsburg is the definition of a living history museum.
+A must-visit destination for all families, Colonial Williamsburg is the definition of a living history museum and perfect for kids.
 The tour options and experiences are far too many to name, and rest assured there is something that will interest everyone in your group.
 There is no better place to celebrate patriotism than on historic Duke of Gloucester Street.
+This portion of the park is super family-friendly and includes food, hands-on history crafts, costumed interpreters, music and a regular parade.
 The annual July 4th Celebration is a full weekend of patriotic festivities, including public readings of the Declaration of Independence, musical performances, and a dazzling fireworks display to cap off the special evening.

 colonialwilliamsburg.org • (888) 965-7254